DSCF0853-1-1024x683 (1)

 What exactly is a narrative text?

-Simply put, a narrative text is a type of text that tells a story or describes a sequence of events.
-The purpose of a narrative text is to entertain or inform the reader by presenting a series of events in a coherent and engaging way.
+A narrative text is a kind of text that tells a story.
+It can be based on true events, completely made up, or even a mix of both.
+The main purpose of a narrative text is to entertain and sometimes to inform or teach a moral lesson.

 What are the characteristics of narrative text?